-The aims of the study will dictate DMOC size and the types of expertise required of DMOC members.
-Membership will usually range from four-to-seven members.
-Expertise will be sought in the areas of epidemiology, survey methods, statistics, patient advocacy, and clinical expertise.
-The DMOC Chairperson will have experience in epidemiologic studies.
+The aims of the study will dictate the DMOC’s size (usually four to seven members) and the types of expertise required of members.
+Expertise will be sought in the areas of epidemiology, survey research methods, statistics, patient advocacy, and clinical expertise.
+The DMOC chair will have experience in epidemiologic studies.

 Conflicts of Interest

-Any potential conflict of interest or the appearance of a conflict of interest must be documented prior to formal appointment of DMOC members and annually, thereafter.
-Potential conflicts may arise from interests in commercial products or services, which may be used in or could be affected by the study results.
-The appearance of conflict of interest may occur when DMOC members have affiliations with institutions that could benefit from the research, and this relationship can be seen as affecting objectivity in regard to study recommendations.
+Any potential conflict of interest or appearance of a conflict of interest must be documented prior to formal appointment of DMOC members and annually thereafter.
+Potential conflicts may arise from interests in commercial products or services that may be used in the study or that could be affected by the study results.
+The appearance of conflict of interest may occur when DMOC members have affiliations with institutions that could benefit from the research, and when this relationship might be seen as affecting the objectivity of study recommendations.

 Non-Voting Members in Attendance

-The non-voting members of the DMOC are the NIDCD Program Official, principal investigator, representatives of the statistical coordinating center; and, as appropriate, representatives of resource centers (e.g. a Reading Center) or those in a study leadership position.
+The non-voting members of the DMOC are the director of the relevant NIDCD scientific program; the principal investigator; representatives of the statistical coordinating center; and, as appropriate, representatives of resource centers (e.g., a reading center) or those in a study leadership position.
 Additional investigators and consultants may be invited to the meetings as required.

-The DMOC will meet on an annual basis though often the DMOC may require two meetings in the first year.
+The DMOC will meet annually, although the DMOC may require two meetings in the first year.
 Conference calls and interim meetings may be scheduled as needed.

-The meeting will begin and end with a closed executive session attended by all voting members of the DMOC and the NIDCD Program Official.
-At the end of the closed executive session the DMOC Chairperson will verbally communicate the recommendations of the Committee to the study investigators.
+Meetings will begin and end with a closed executive session attended by all voting members of the DMOC and the director of the applicable NIDCD scientific program.
+At the end of the closed executive session, the DMOC chair will verbally communicate the recommendations of the committee to the study investigators.
 Adequate attendance, usually two-thirds of non-voting study members, is required.

 Two-thirds of DMOC voting members constitute a quorum for voting recommendations.
 The DMOC should strive to achieve consensus in formulating specific study recommendations.
-Among those members present, a simple majority vote will define agreement for DMOC recommendations; dissenting and abstaining votes will be noted.
-DMOC recommendations regarding major protocol changes, regardless of whether these are initiated by DMOC or by the study investigators, will be sent simultaneously in a letter from the DMOC Chairperson to the NIDCD Director of the Division of Scientific Programs and the principal investigator.
+Among the members present, a simple majority vote will define agreement for DMOC recommendations; dissenting and abstaining votes will be noted.
+DMOC recommendations regarding major protocol changes, regardless of whether these are initiated by DMOC or by the study investigators, will be sent simultaneously in a letter from the DMOC chair to the director of the relevant NIDCD scientific program and the principal investigator.

 The study investigators will prepare a draft agenda at least three weeks prior to the meeting.
-The draft agenda will be sent to the DMOC Chairperson and the NIDCD Program Official for review and comment.
+The draft agenda will be sent to the DMOC chair and the director of the applicable NIDCD scientific program for review and comment.
 Meeting materials will be prepared and provided to the DMOC members at least one week prior to the meeting.
-Data submitted for review should be timely and of a high quality to allow the DMOC to adequately assess the integrity and progress in the study.
+To allow the DMOC to adequately assess the study’s integrity and progress, data submitted for review should be timely and of high quality.

-The Director, Division of Scientific Programs, NIDCD, will appoint an NIDCD staff member to serve as Executive Secretary for the DMOC, who will be responsible for preparing draft minutes from each meeting/conference call within 14 days.
-The minutes will be considered final only after review and approval by the DMOC Chairperson and the NIDCD Program Official.
+The director of the relevant NIDCD scientific program will consult with the DMOC chair in appointing a DMOC executive secretary, who will be responsible for preparing draft minutes from each meeting/conference call within 14 days.
+The minutes will be considered final only after review and approval by the DMOC chair and the director of the relevant NIDCD scientific program.

 Director, Division of Scientific Programs